jinaga/jinaga.js/README.md

 # Jinaga

-Application-agnostic back end for web applications.
+End-to-end application state management framework.

-Add Jinaga.JS to a React app to manage application state.
+Add Jinaga.JS to a client app and point it at a Replicator.
-Point it to a Jinaga back end and it will persist that state to the server.
+Updates are sent to the Replicator as the user works with the app.
+Any changes that the app needs are pulled from the Replicator.

 ## Install